lbussell/copilot-self-improvement/README.md

 ## Development

-Plugin installs are cached.
+Plugins installed from GitHub are cached.
+Use `copilot plugin update self-improvement` after pushing changes.

-If running from local checkout, re-run `copilot plugin install .` after making changes.
+For local development outside this repository, start Copilot with `copilot --plugin-dir /path/to/copilot-self-improvement`; each new session loads the current working tree.
+When Copilot runs inside this repository, the plugin is discovered automatically.